Mortgage calculator in R Shiny

 Code of the app

 Here is the entire code (or see the last version on GitHub) in case you would like to enhance it (feel free to send me your app if you happen to improve it!).
-See an example on how to use this app after the embedded code.

 Thanks for reading.
 I hope this mortgage calculator helped you to play with the different settings of a mortgage, and who knows, helped you to decide which house or apartment to buy.